-Innherred and the surrounding area of the Trondheim Fjord is a paradise for birdwatchers from around the world.
+Innherred and the surrounding area of the Trondheimfjorden is a paradise for birdwatchers from around the world.
 Short distance to Værnes and easily accessible viewing platforms and photo towers makes the area well organised.

-show Bird watching sites near Trondheim Fjord Norway in a larger map.
+Bird watching sites near the Trondheimfjorden in Norway

 The map above displays the best bird localities in the Trondheim fjord area. «Tower icon” shows the bird tower, “binoculars icon” shows other good bird localities and “camera icon” shows commercial photohides (approximate positional information).
 When you tap the icon you will find pictures and information about the birds that exist and when and how to get the greatest benefit from your visit here (in English).
 You will also find recent bird sightings from the locality (in Norwegian).